General Information

-At this time, most of the new words that appeared in the language belonged to writers, students of the Slavonic-Greek-Latin Academy.
-This is no accident: they were deeply engaged in studying language, literature; and from that Academy a whole group of poets and writers of the new era made their appearance.
+At that time, most of the new words that entered the language were introduced by writers who were educated at the Slavonic-Greek-Latin Academy.
+This was no accident: they were deeply engaged in the study of language and literature, and it was from this Academy that an entire group of poets and writers of the new era emerged.

 кризис (crise), средоточие (centre of something, heart of something), критик (critic), характер (character, temper), вкус (taste, flavour), понятие (idea, notion), жадность (avidity, greed), деликатность (tact), надменность (arrogance);